Working as a secretary or administrator you're in a position of responsibility, and will need to stay organised and focused

 Secretarial courses specifically aimed at graduates are available, often through private colleges.
 Specific secretarial training is useful for entry to legal or medical roles.

-- the ability to plan your own work, work on your own initiative and meet deadlines;
+- the ability to plan your own work, use your initiative and meet deadlines

 As secretarial and administrative work is so diverse, employment can be found in virtually all sectors, including:

 - academic institutions, including schools, colleges and universities

 - creative industries, such as advertising or publishing

 - hospitals and general medical practices